tylim88/Firelord/README.md

 the documentation explains how the types work, the library itself is intuitive in practice, thoroughly refer to the documentation only if you want to have better understanding on how the typing work.

-You SHOULD NOT try to memorize how the typing work, keep in mind the purpose is not for you to fit into the types but is to let the types GUIDE you.
+You SHOULD NOT try to memorize how the typing work, keep in mind the purpose is not for you to fit into the type but is to let the type GUIDE you.

 ## 🦜 Getting Started